ddmitov/epigraphista/README.md

 Epigraphista
 ==================================

 Epigraphista is an EpiDoc XML file creator using Perl Executing Browser, Electron or NW.js as a desktop GUI framework, HTML 5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for file-writing backend.
-It's language is currently Bulgarian because it is intended for, but not limited to, Bulgarian users.
+Bulgarian and English versions are available and other translations can be added easily.
 Epigraphista could also be used as a server-side application.

 ## Desktop Runtime Requirements